onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axis</tt> : int (default is -1)</dt>
 <dd>(Optional) Axis along which one-hot representation in added.
-This attribute indicates the added axis in the output tensor.Default: axis=-1. axis=-1 means that the additional dimension will be inserted as the innermost/last dimension in the output tensor.</dd>
+This attribute indicates the added axis in the output tensor.
+Default: axis=-1. axis=-1 means that the additional dimension will be inserted as the innermost/last dimension in the output tensor.</dd>
 </dl>

 #### Inputs